Do Karate Kicks

 This simply a defensive move against the grabbing attacks from the rear.
 It is very effective and not difficult to learn.
 Thrust the heel of your kicking foot down hard on your attacker's shin or instep.
 To practice the kick, do the following:

 - 1Stand in natural stance to start and raise your kicking foot to knee level.

 - 2Look down on your kicking side at the target.

-- 3Drive your heel down strongly to the floor.
+- 3Drive your heel down strongly toward the floor.

-- 4Practice stopping your heel barely an in off the floor to develop speed and control.
+- 4Practice stopping your heel barely an inch from the floor to develop speed and control.